eventespresso/calendar-plus/README.txt

 == 🛟 Documentation ==

-All of our documentation can be found in [our Knowledgebase](https://calendarplus.io).
+See the "Installation" tab above, and all of our documentation can be found in [the Calendar+ website](https://calendarplus.io).

 == Help ==